-A tremendous amount of time at work is spent hunting for company information because employees are often overwhelmed by company emails.
-A recent McKinsey & Company report found nearly 30-percent of time at work is checking email.
+A tremendous amount of time at work is spent hunting for company information because company emails often overwhelm employees.
+A recent McKinsey & Company report found nearly 30 percent of the time at work is spent checking email.
 And another 20 percent is spent looking for information and the right contact.

-Below are five steps you can take to improve your internal communications:
+Here are five steps to improve your internal communications:

-Create consistency on how you communicate.
-Identify one or two communications platforms that you will use, and stick to them.
-One will most certainly be email, but you should also have a platform for less formal communication, whether that be a digital service, a messaging app, or simply a weekly meeting to round the team together and discuss major company projects.
+1. Create consistency in how you communicate.
+Identify one or two communications platforms you will use, and stick to them.
+One will most certainly be emailing, but you should also have a forum for less formal communication, whether a digital service, a messaging app, or simply a weekly meeting to round the team together and discuss major company projects.

-Assign a gatekeeper.
+2. Assign a gatekeeper.
 The “gatekeeper” is the person who filters, directs, and manages communications.
-This person will make sure the right information goes to the right person, ensuring that the office staff can work efficiently and effectively.
+This person will ensure the correct information goes to the right person, ensuring that the office staff can work efficiently and effectively.
 This role is crucial to the productivity of your office, so choose someone who is organized, enthused about their job, and works well with the rest of your staff.

-Set expectations.
-Once you put the system in place, you need to be clear with employees how often you expect them to engage, and what is required of them to communicate with you and the rest of the team.
-Do you expect a response to every email or message?
-Are different channels used specifically for different job functions?
-Once your employees know how they should use these communications systems, the flow of information and collaboration should become much more natural.
+3. Set expectations.
+Once you put the system in place, you need to be transparent with employees, how often you expect them to engage and what is required of them to communicate with you and the rest of the team.
+Do you desire a response to every email or message?
+Are different channels explicitly used for other job functions?
+Once your employees know how to use these communications systems, the flow of information and collaboration should become much more natural.

-Create a consistent brand message.
-Employees are somewhat like customers, in that they must be convinced to stick with your company long-term.
-Make your company values very clear, and keep employees in the loop on a regular basis on important company matters.
+4. Create a consistent brand message.
+Employees are somewhat like customers in that they must be convinced to stick with your company long-term.
+Make your company values very clear, and regularly keep employees in the loop on important company matters.
 One of the best ways to do this is by sending a weekly or monthly newsletter to employees, giving them important details of company happenings.

-Ask for feedback.
+5. Ask for feedback.
 Your employees’ voices matter to you, but sometimes they are overlooked in times of rapid change.
-Always make the effort to include employees in the conversation.
-You can use a digital suggestion box, or surveys to gain a quick understanding of your employees’ needs, challenges, and ideas.
+Always make an effort to include employees in the conversation.
+You can use a digital suggestion box or surveys to quickly understand your employees’ needs, challenges, and ideas.
 Even if issues aren’t addressed immediately, they can be resolved, and your employees will appreciate your genuine interest in their opinions.